19hours/sg-statutes/Acts/Mental Health (Care and Treatment) Act.md

 Delete paragraph (c) and substitute the following paragraph:

-“(c)
+“

-a person who lacks capacity may act by a deputy appointed or deemed to be appointed for him by the High Court under the Mental Capacity Act 2008 with powers in relation to him for the purposes of this Act.”.
+(c) a person who lacks capacity may act by a deputy appointed or deemed to be appointed for him by the High Court under the Mental Capacity Act 2008 with powers in relation to him for the purposes of this Act.

-(6)
+”.

-Building Maintenance and Strata Management Act 2004 (Act 47 of 2004)
+(6) Building Maintenance and Strata Management Act 2004 (Act 47 of 2004)

-(a)

-Section 54(1)
+(a) Section 54(1)

 Delete paragraph (i) and substitute the following paragraph:

-“(i)
+“

-if the person becomes mentally disordered and incapable of managing himself or his affairs; or”.
+(i) if the person becomes mentally disordered and incapable of managing himself or his affairs; or

-(b)
+”.

-First Schedule,
+(b) First Schedule,

 paragraph 20

 Delete the words “unsoundness of mind” wherever they appear and substitute in each case the words “mental disorder”.

-(7)

-Casino Control Act
+(7) Casino Control Act